 - Filter the provider type to ‘New Business Assistance with NEIS’.

-- From 15 October 2020, people can access NEIS and start their own business if they are working 25 hours per week or less.
+- people can access NEIS and start their own business if they are working 25 hours per week or less.
 This will enable people with part-time work, study or caring responsibilities to participate in the program on a part-time basis

-- From 7 December 2020, existing micro-business owners impacted by COVID-19 can access NEIS if they need help to keep their business running or refocus their operations to meet new areas of demand.
+- existing micro-business owners impacted by COVID-19 can access NEIS if they need help to keep their business running or refocus their operations to meet new areas of demand.

 To participate in New Business Assistance with NEIS you need to meet a range of eligibility criteria.